kqherself/ESS-S17/Syllabus.md

 COURSE CALENDAR

-The course calendar can be viewed online [here](http://teaching.jessestil.es/S16-ESS/calendar/).
+The course calendar can be viewed online [here](https://courses.ideate.cmu.edu/57-344/s2017/?page_id=47).

 ASSIGNMENTS

 There will be three short-term assignments, one personal research project, and one final project.
-Due dates for each of the assignments are indicated on [the course calendar](http://teaching.jessestil.es/S16-ESS/calendar/).
+Due dates for each of the assignments are indicated on [the course calendar](https://courses.ideate.cmu.edu/57-344/s2017/?page_id=47).
 Your final project will be featured in a public concert & exhibition that will take place on Wednesday, April 27.

 For all of the work that is created in this class it will be our goal to create *fully realized* sonic artwork.
 Fully realized means that the creators have carefully considered every aspect of how the work is created and and how it is experienced by the audience.
 You should consider not only the qualities of sound that you create (this of course is extremely important), but every other aspect of the audience experience.
 Think about how the seating will be arranged, think about the lighting that will be used, think about how the work will begin and end, how the speakers are arranged, what costumes the performers might wear, etc.  Think about the narrative experience that you are creating with your work.
 What is the story that this work is telling us?
-It is also critical that our work is *very well documented *(see the role of the Scribe, below)*.*
+It is also critical that our work is *very well documented.*

 CRITIQUE